cloudflare/cloudflare-docs/content/workers/wrangler/api.md

 ### Usage

-Typically, you'll want to start each test suite with a `beforeAll` function that starts `unstable_dev`.
-We use the `beforeAll` function because starting the dev server takes a few hundred milliseconds, starting and stopping for each individual test adds up quickly, slowing your tests down.
+When initiating each test suite, use a `beforeAll` function to start `unstable_dev`.
+The `beforeAll` function is used to minimize overhead: starting the dev server takes a few hundred milliseconds, starting and stopping for each individual test adds up quickly, slowing your tests down.

 In each test case, call `await worker.fetch()`, and check that the response is what you expect.